canvaspixels/courgette/README.md

 This assumes that you have an npm project.
 If you don't then make a new one with `npm init`.
 It also assumes you are on a Mac, Linux or Windows and have node 8+, npm 6+, and the latest version of Firefox installed.

-1. Install the package: type `npm install cucumber-protractor` into your terminal
+1. Install the package: type `npm install courgette` into your terminal
-2. Copy: `node node_modules/cucumber-protractor/scripts/setup.js` into your terminal.
+2. Copy: `node node_modules/courgette/scripts/setup.js` into your terminal.
 This will create a `uiTests` folder with the sample in it, a sample config and add the `ct` script to your package.json.
-Note it's `node node_modules\cucumber-protractor\scripts\setup.js` on Windows.
+Note it's `node node_modules\courgette\scripts\setup.js` on Windows.
 3. Run the sample, type `npm run ct` into your terminal.

 ### Futher tips:

 1. To improve organisation and scalability, easily compose Page Objects and Component Objects.
 Page Objects and Component Objects are composed of [Locators](https://www.protractortest.org/#/locators), custom methods, and other Component Objects.
 Components can compose Components which compose Components etc. The only difference between a Page Object and a Component Object is a Component Object does not have an URL.
-Use the [step definitions provided](https://github.com/canvaspixels/cucumber-protractor/blob/master/STEP_DEFINITIONS.md#step-definitions) (or create your own) to write your own first scenario.
+Use the [step definitions provided](https://github.com/canvaspixels/courgette/blob/master/STEP_DEFINITIONS.md#step-definitions) (or create your own) to write your own first scenario.
 2. If you're using source control such as git, add `uiTestResult` to your .gitignore file
-3. As an improvement, to suppress deprecation warnings (if running node > 8) and also to type `cuketractor` or `ct` rather than typing `npm run ct` each time, you can add the following lines to your `~/.bash_profile` file:
+3. As an improvement, to suppress deprecation warnings (if running node > 8) and also to type `courgette` or `ct` rather than typing `npm run ct` each time, you can add the following lines to your `~/.bash_profile` file:

 ```
-alias cuketractor="PATH=$(npm bin):$PATH NODE_OPTIONS=--no-deprecation cuketractor"
+alias courgette="PATH=$(npm bin):$PATH NODE_OPTIONS=--no-deprecation courgette"
-alias ct="PATH=$(npm bin):$PATH NODE_OPTIONS=--no-deprecation cuketractor"
+alias ct="PATH=$(npm bin):$PATH NODE_OPTIONS=--no-deprecation courgette"
 ```

 This is the same command that was added to your package.json.
 This means you don't have to put npm run each time.

 ## BDD (Behaviour-Driven Developement) user stories vs specifications

-With Cuketractor, you have the option to either write user stories, specifications, or a mixture of the both.
+With Courgette, you have the option to either write user stories, specifications, or a mixture of the both.

 An example of a user story: